Pelvic and Coccyx Pain

-Resolution of pelvic pain usually cures the anxiety and erectile dysfunction normalises.
+Resolution of pelvic pain usually helps the anxiety and erectile dysfunction normalises.

-Pelvic and coccyx pain patients are usually worried that they will never improve and catastrophise, fixate and over-focus on the pain which leads to an increasingly powerful and chronic 'centralisation of pain in the brain' which is harder to cure, needing a great deal of practitioner support and focus to break through the fear-pain cycle.
+Pelvic and coccyx pain patients are often worried that they will never improve and catastrophise, fixating on the pain which leads to an increasingly powerful and chronic 'centralisation of pain in the brain' which is harder to cure.
+They often require biopsychosocial practitioner support and focus to break through the fear-pain cycle.

 Experiencing severe chronic pelvic pain leads to depression, low esteem and hopelessness, with helplessness and the inability to act to move forward, research, find the right treatment and follow through to resolution.

 Sexual and social withdrawal with chronic coccyx or pelvic pain is common and also affects their partners who suffer the loss of sex, socialising, holidays and travel.
-Preoccupation with pain kills any fun and social enjoyment.
+Preoccupation with pain ruins social enjoyment.

-Helplessness naturally follows the seemingly permanent lack of control of the chronic pain which makes you feel hopeless, demoralised, fearful and banishes most of your enjoyment of life.
+Helplessness naturally follows the seemingly permanent lack of control of the chronic pain which makes you feel demoralised, fearful and banishes your enjoyment of life.

-Benzodiazepines are associated with an increased risk of Alzheimer’s disease while tricyclic antidepressants like Amitryptalline and neural drugs called Gabapentin, Neurontin or Pregabalin have potentially disturbing side effects and when used regularly for chronic pelvic pain, become less effective with time and can cause tiredness, lethargy and large weight gain.
+Benzodiazepines and tricyclic antidepressants like Amitryptalline and neural drugs called Gabapentin, Neurontin or Pregabalin have potentially disturbing side effects and, when used regularly for chronic pelvic pain, become less effective with time and can cause tiredness, lethargy and large weight gain.

 Hypothyroidism, Addison disease, Cushing syndrome, hyperprolactinemia, hypopituitarism, decreased oestrogen and androgen levels and a whole host of commonly prescribed medications commonly negatively affect libido.

-Climax may be impacted by pregnancy, gynecologic surgeries and hysterectomy.
-Anorgasmia can result from painful intercourse as well as female genital mutilation (FGM), pelvic trauma, hormonal imbalances, vulvodynia, and childbirth trauma.
+Pelvic floor may be impacted by pregnancy, gynaecologic surgeries and hysterectomy, as well as female genital mutilation (FGM), pelvic trauma, hormonal imbalances, vulvodynia, and childbirth trauma.

-Vaginismus – is painful spasm and tightening of muscles at the vaginal opening which prevents or make penetration extremely painful.
-Vaginismus may also follow surgical scars or injury, abuse, chronic infection, childbirth trauma, anxiety and fear.
+Vaginismus, the painful spasm and tightening of muscles at the vaginal opening which prevents or makes intercourse extremely painful, may also follow surgical scars or injury, abuse, chronic infection, childbirth trauma, anxiety and fear.

-During pelvic surgery and hysterectomy, small nerves will be cut which may decrease sexual response and sensation.
+Nerve damage following surgery: during pelvic surgery and hysterectomy, small nerves may be cut with a resulting decrease in response and sensation.

-In our opinion, drugs, injections and chemical or electrical burning of nerves (radio frequency ablation) is not a good way to treat chronic neuromusculoskeletal conditions.
+In our experience, prescription drugs, injections and chemical or electrical burning of nerves (radio frequency ablation) are not the best way to treat chronic neuromusculoskeletal conditions.
 They suppress and cover up pain symptoms, allowing the patient to continue being trapped in a pain-generating cycle with continued inactivity, overweight, poor posture and progression of the condition.
-The patient will lose control over their health under the influence of these drugs.
+The patient may lose control over their health under the influence of these drugs.
 We help by educating you to understand how to reduce pain logically and to physically regain control and fitness.